Destinations Greece The Cyclades Mykonos

 Must orderwhole grilled fish + bitter-greens salad

-No reservations, no electricity, no signage from the road — walk down the dirt path from the small parking cove above Agios Sostis beach on the north coast.
-Wood-fire grill, a few platters of vegetables, whole fish, a long salad of bitter greens with lemon.
-Open lunch only until the food runs out (around 4 p.m.).
-The most-defended Mykonian lunch.
+No reservations, no electricity, no sign from the road; walk down the dirt path from the small parking cove above Agios Sostis beach on the north coast.
+A wood-fire grill, a few platters of vegetables, whole fish, a long salad of bitter greens with lemon.
+Lunch only, until the food runs out (around 4 p.m.).
+The lunch Mykonians guard hardest.
 Queue an hour by 1 p.m. in season.

 No reservationsAgios Sostis · north coastLunch until food runs out